betseyw15/events.en/help/workfront/webinars/supercharge-basic-text-mode-reporting-using-the-api-explorer.md

 **Question**

-Can you discuss “conditional use of different collections in same column (project updates vs task updates)”
+Can you discuss "conditional use of different collections in same column (project updates vs task updates)"

 **Answer**